 • With the support of the Studio Coordinator and Studio Stewards, oversee the maintenance of studio equipment, facilities, supplies, and rentals while ensuring safety rules and regulations are followed.

 The ideal candidate is self motivated, efficient, and has excellent organizational and interpersonal skills.
 The ability to perform written tasks quickly with accuracy is preferred.

-- Excellent writing and editing skills;
+- Excellent written and spoken communication skills;

 - Experience with program and budget development and monitoring;